 Courses to expect for this major include Modern Laboratory Methods, Special Problems, Electricity and Magnetism and Modern Physics.

-The Physics program at OSU prepares students to be competitive in a wide variety of career opportunities and we are confident our program prepares students for the diverse work environment.
+The Physics program at OSU prepares you to be competitive in a wide variety of career opportunities and we are confident our program prepares you for the diverse work environment.
 Our graduates have pursued successful careers in a variety of fields.

 - Graduate School

-Students should consider a physics minor if they would like an exposure to science and technology, or if they want to develop a critical and analytical approach to problem solving.
+You should consider a physics minor if you would like an exposure to science and technology, or if you want to develop a critical and analytical approach to problem solving.
 The minor is an excellent preparation for careers in business, education, law, medicine or engineering.